Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Robina - West has 24 active public transport stops operating.
-These are a mix of train and bus services.
-There are 32 individual routes serving these stops, collectively providing 3016 weekly passenger trips.
+Robina - West has 24 active public transport stops.
+These comprise a mix of train and bus services.
+They are served by 32 individual routes that collectively provide 3,016 weekly passenger trips.

 Frequently Asked Questions - Transport